Unsinkable (film)

 Unsinkable (stylised in all caps), also known as Unsinkable: Titanic Untold, is a 2024 historical drama film directed and co-written by Cody Hartman.
-The film tells the story about the enquiries in the aftermath of the sinking of the RMS Titanic.
-Shot entirely in Pittsburgh, the film stars Cotter Smith, Fiona Dourif, Jayne Wisener, and Karen Allen.
+The film tells the story about the enquiries in the aftermath of the sinking of the Titanic.
+Shot in Pittsburgh, the film stars Cotter Smith, Fiona Dourif, Jayne Wisener, and Karen Allen.

 Plot

 After the RMS Carpathia arrives in New York City with the Titanic survivors, Senator William Alden Smith (Cotter Smith) has assembled in New York to guarantee the testimony of all fundamental witnesses during the sinking.
-Senator Smith and journalist Alaine Ricard (Fiona Dourif) investigate the tragedy as they decipher tales of hurried investigations, political intervention, and the pursuit of corporate responsibility, in addition to flashbacks to the gallantry and sacrifice on Titanic's deck during the fateful night in April 1912.
+Senator Smith and journalist Alaine Ricard (Fiona Dourif) investigate the tragedy as they decipher tales of hurried investigations, political intervention, and the pursuit of corporate responsibility, in addition to flashbacks to the gallantry and sacrifice on Titanics deck during that night in April 1912.